skoji/noramark/README.md

 ArtiMark focuses on creating XHTML files for EPUB books.
 It is optimized for Japanese Text for the present.

-This is in very early alpha version, and not usable at all now.
+This version is in very early alpha status, and not usable at all.
 Will be partly usable in the end of 2012.

 ## Installation